tjvantoll/www.tjvantoll.com/source/_posts/2013-05-22-why-are-enter-keypresses-clicking-my-buttons-in-ie.markdown

 Pressing Enter in this textbox in IE will click the completely unrelated `<button>`.
 No other browsers exhibit this behavior.

 I have no idea what IE's algorithm for selecting a submit button is, but it will find buttons in completely unrelated portions of the DOM.
-For instance it caused a [jQuery UI bug](http://bugs.jqueryui.com/ticket/9312) by causing a dialog's close button to be triggered on enter keypresses in unrelated textboxes.
+For instance it is responsible for a [jQuery UI bug](http://bugs.jqueryui.com/ticket/9312) by causing a dialog's close button to be triggered on enter keypresses in unrelated textboxes.

-### Workaround
+### Solution

+All `<input>`s should be within a `<form>`, and all forms should have a submit button.
+So if you're running into this bug, changing your markup to be semantic will avoid this issue altogether.

-Add `type="button"` to the `<button>`:
+If for whatever reason that's not an option, you can add `type="button"` to the `<button>`:

 ``` html
 <input type="text">